rumashie/rumashie/README.md

 ## Hello
 Most repos here are from my college coursework!

-- 🔭 I’m currently working on ... *website to host my CS notes*
+- 🔭 I’m currently working on ... *a website to host my personal CS notes*